I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-As white settlers moved West, Indian inhabitants were pushed off the land they had occupied for thousands of years.
+As white settlers moved West, Native American inhabitants were pushed off the land they had occupied for thousands of years.
 Compensation was promised through treaties but not always delivered; one such betrayal of trust led to the Sioux Uprising of 1862 and its bloody conclusion.

-The Sioux Indians reluctantly surrendered 28 million acres of their land to the U.S. government in the newly formed state of Minnesota.
-The Indians could no longer practice their traditional nomadic hunting way of life and were herded into reservations.
+The Sioux reluctantly surrendered 28 million acres of their land to the U.S. government in the newly formed state of Minnesota.
+They could no longer practice their traditional nomadic hunting way of life and were herded onto reservations.

 In return, money and goods were supposed to arrive.
-Sometimes, these were diverted by corrupt Indian agents and the Sioux had to build up debt by borrowing money from traders to buy the goods they needed.
-When the cash did come through, the traders got most of it, leaving the Indians destitute.
+Sometimes, these were diverted by corrupt Native American agents and the Sioux had to build up debt by borrowing money from traders to buy the goods they needed.
+When the cash did come through, the traders got most of it, leaving the Sioux destitute.

 Minnesota achieved statehood in 1858, and the Sioux, under the leadership of Little Crow went to Washington.
 They wanted the federal government to enforce the treaties they had signed with the territory.
 What they got instead was the loss of more of their land.

 During the summer of 1862, an infestation of cutworms devastated the Sioux’s corn crops and starvation became a possibility.
 Little Crow went to see government agent Andrew Jackson Myrick to ask for credit to buy food for his people.
 Myrick’s response was “So far as I am concerned, if they are hungry, let them eat grass or their own dung.”